InsForge — What is it?

 Use Cases

 InsForge is suitable for developers and teams looking to streamline backend development for full-stack applications.
-It is particularly useful for scenarios where a comprehensive backend platform is required, including user authentication, database management, storage solutions, AI integration, and edge computing capabilities.
+It is particularly useful for projects requiring robust authentication, database management, and AI integration.

 Source: README